Project gallery

 • Midi stepper synth

-• Midi from piano keyboard is visualized on screen, drive stepper motors to play notes
+• Midi from piano keyboard is visualized on screen, drive stepper motors to sound notes of correct frequency

 • Bop-it game